How much should you focus on your dog's breed?

 Established dog breeds often have some specific characteristics, temperaments, and energy levels.
 Understanding these traits can help you anticipate your dog's needs (especially before you bring a new dog home) and tailor your training and fulfillment approach accordingly!

-Huskies need more exercise than pugs, for example, and working breeds often require more engaging mental stimulation than those bred purely for human companionship.
+Huskies need more exercise than pugs, for example.
+Working breeds require more engaging mental stimulation than those bred purely for human companionship.

 Some breeds have specific health considerations

-Some breeds are prone to certain health issues.
+Some breeds are prone to certain health issues like cancer, DCM, and eye problems.
 Be aware of potential breed-related health concerns to up your preventative care and early detection game.

 Your dog's breed can help you understand their sociability

-Knowing the typical social tendencies of your dog's breed can help you provide appropriate socialization experiences.
-Some breeds may be more naturally outgoing, while others may be reserved.
-This can be especially important information to have during puppyhood!
+Knowing the typical tendencies of your dog's breed can help you provide appropriate socialization experiences.
+Some breeds may be more naturally outgoing.
+(Looking at you, retrievers of the world!)
+We bred others to be reserved.
+(I know this firsthand with my Australian cattle dog.)
+This can be especially important information to have during puppyhood.

 Nutritional needs can vary between dog breeds

-Different breeds may have varying nutritional requirements, especially based on size during puppy and adolescent years.
-Understanding these needs can help you best prioritize your dog's long-term health.
+Different breeds may have varying nutritional requirements, especially depending on size during puppy and adolescent years.
+Understanding these needs can help you prioritize your dog's long-term health.

 Join Juniper for free!